alkalain/portfolio-photo/README.md

 Also I will use it to make a real photography portfolio because it is one of my other activity.

 So, here is a todo list of what I have to do on the projetct:
+(precision :
+    "-" means have to do
+    "°" means in progress
+    "*" means done
+)

 Home page :
     - Logo/ or Profile photography